JacobArchambault/DotNetBox/README.md

 # DotNetBox
-A Dockerfile and shell script for creating a Fedora Toolbx  with VSCodium and the .NET SDK pre-installed.
+A Dockerfile and shell script for creating a Fedora Toolbx  with the .NET SDK and Kate IDE pre-installed.

 ## Primer on Toolbx and containerized development environments
 [Toolbx](https://github.com/containers/toolbox/) is a project for building containerized development environments built on OCI compliant technologies including Podman and Buildah.
 It comes pre-installed on Linux Fedora workstations, and is an integral part of developing on Silverblue, Fedora's atomic desktop variant.